theKlanc/HardwareAudioMixer/README.md

 ## TO-DO

 Scroll text that is too long

 Show app name underneath app title if different

 Figure out how to get app icons flawlessly (Chrome not working p.e.)

 Fix edgeDetector to suit my needs

+Understand what is actually getting transmitted on each Serial.read / write and optimize

+Switch to C++, eventually